 Chapter 7 bankruptcy permits a debtor to liquidate certain assets that will then be sold by a bankruptcy trustee to pay off creditors.
 Chapter 7 bankruptcy can seem frightening because of the possibility of having to sell a property that holds a substantial amount of monetary or sentimental value.
-However, there are some nonexempt assets that cannot be sold off to satisfy creditors:
+However, some nonexempt assets cannot be sold off to satisfy creditors:

 - Property that does not include your primary residence

 - Musical instruments that you do not need for your business